keygen-sh/keygen-relay/README.md

 ### API

-The API can be consumed by the vendor's application to claim and release a license on behalf of a node.
+The API can be consumed by the vendor's application to claim a lease on a license, and also release the lease, on behalf of a node.

 #### Health check